varmfskii/zxnext_tools/README.md

 libnetpbm and can handle the appropriate architecture armhf (armv6) or x86-64.

+## Building

+1. Install libnetpbm for your platorm
+2. check if pam.h is located in a directory in your include path (/usr/linclude/pam.h) , or in the netpbm direcotry in your include path (/usr/include/netpbm/pam.h)
+3. if in your path "make", if in subdirectory "make PREFIX=1"

 ## Suggestions etc.

 Suggestions, complaints, and error reports to varmfskii at gmail dot com